“I don’t quite understand, ” Brianna said. “Did Mr. Berowne not want to admit that a woman hit him?”

 So what was Jocasta’s bannock like?

 For all that she was a capable and powerful woman for her time, Jocasta was also a woman of tradition.
 Unlike her older sister, Ellen, she obeyed her father and made a political marriage at a young age with a man she didn’t know.
 When he died, she formed a second strategic match with another man who, to save his own life, took from her the most important things of all.

-By the time we meet her, she is a sightless, two-time widow and the sole surviving sibling of a once powerful clan that has been shattered to rubble in her lifetime.
+By the time we meet her, she is a sightless, three-time widow and the sole surviving sibling of a once powerful clan that has been shattered to rubble in her lifetime.
 Despite it all, she is proudly (yet barely) managing a massive estate and operation in her newly adopted land.
 It must all be a little surreal at times for a woman, who, when she was born, would never have been expected to leave the Highlands.

 I imagine Jocasta turning to the familiar foods from her childhood to foster an atmosphere of calm in her dark and uncertain world.
 Because while food nourishes, it can also comfort.

 For me, in times of stress, it’s my Mom’s macaroni and cheese.
-For Jocasta, it’s her auld-country bannocks.
+For Jocasta, it’s her auld-country Scottish bannocks.